nmunro/nmunro.github.io/_posts/2020-05-08-cl-hangman.md

 ## Determine game over

-The next thing to look at is how to determine if the game should be over, it isn't a difficult function to write, we know the game will be over if there are no more remaining lives or the word/phrase has been revealed. `or` is our friend here.
+The next thing to look at is how to determine when the game is over, it isn't a difficult function to write, we know the game will be over if there are no more remaining lives or the word/phrase has been revealed. `or` is our friend here.
 Often functions that are used to check something that return either `t` or `nil` are known as predicate functions and often spell out the purpose with a '-p' suffix, in our case here 'game-over-p', in effect this function will return `t` if the game is over else `nil`.

 It does this by using the `or` function on line 2, we have already seen `or` in previous tutorials, so let's focus our attention to the arguments to `or`: `>=` will determine if `0` is bigger than the 'lives' variable, and the `eq` that will check if the result of '(position #\_ scrambled-sitcom)' is `nil`.